wardaakmal63/TaskManager/README.md

 Contributions are welcome!
 If you’d like to improve this project:

 Fork the repository
-Create a feature branch (git checkout -b feature-name) Commit your changes (git commit -m "Add feature")
+Create a feature branch:
+bash
+Copy code
+git checkout -b feature-name
+Commit your changes:
+bash
+Copy code
+git commit -m "Add feature"
+Push to your branch:
+bash
+Copy code
+git push origin feature-name
-Push to your branch (git push origin feature-name) Open a pull request
+Open a pull request
 License
 This project is licensed under the MIT License.